RittikaDev/blog-project-with-authentication-l2b4a3/README.md

 ## Car Store B4A2V3

-A Node-Express application to manage a car store and process customer orders.
-The application supports features such as adding and updating car details, managing orders, and calculating revenue using MongoDB aggregation pipelines.
+A Node-Express application to manage a car store and process customer blogs.
+The application supports features such as adding and updating car details, managing blogs, and calculating revenue using MongoDB aggregation pipelines.

 ## Features